-This potential to act as one of the body’s most important shields against aging—to prevent disease, strengthen your heart, and have an anti-inflammatory effect—is why resveratrol can help you in your quest to stay youthful, energetic, and healthy in all areas of your life.
+This potential to act as one of the body’s most important shields against aging—to ward off combat age-related health problems, strengthen your heart, and to promote a healthy inflammatory response —is why resveratrol can help you in your quest to stay youthful, energetic, and healthy in all areas of your life.

 What is Resveratrol?

-Resveratrol is a naturally occurring polyphenol (by the way, “phenols” are ring-like structures found in nature; “poly” means there’s many of them that are connected to create a substance).[*] These chemicals have a biological purpose, but they’re also responsible for vibrant colors and bitter tastes.
+Resveratrol is a naturally occurring polyphenol (“phenols” are ring-like structures found in nature; “poly” means there’s many of them that are connected to create a substance).[*] These chemicals have a biological purpose, but they’re also responsible for vibrant colors and bitter tastes.
 So it won’t be a surprise that these chemicals are found in fruits like blueberries, blackberries, and grapes, as well as cocoa/dark chocolate, and even peanuts.[*]

 The resveratrol content in wine comes mainly from the grapes—specifically the skin, the short stem (called the petiole), and the woody parts.[*]

 Pinot Noir and St. Laurent grape varieties boast the highest levels of resveratrol.
 But here’s the catch: While resveratrol, which is a fat-soluble compound, is well absorbed in people, the levels from wine that could actually make a difference are low because it is quickly metabolized and eliminated.[*]